What Are Cannabis Terpenes?

 When most people think of a cannabis terpene, they imagine myrcene.
 This is the most common terpene in marijuana and the one responsible for the main fragrance associated with cannabis.

-Myrcene is a terpene that is also present in thyme, hops, lemongrass, and mango.
-It smells herbal, earthy, musky, or like cloves or cardamom.
-It produces relaxing or sedating effects.
-This terpene has medical potential as an antioxidant and for treating inflammation, pain, and insomnia.
+Myrcene is also present in thyme, hops, lemongrass, and mango, and has an herbal, earthy, musky, and spicy aroma.
+It produces relaxing or sedating effects and has medical potential as an antioxidant and for the treatment of inflammation, pain and insomnia.

 Myrcene vaporizes at 332 degrees Fahrenheit (167 degrees Celsius).